-I grew up on the shores of the Red Sea, where I did my first dive in 1988 at the age of six.
+I grew up on the shores of the Red Sea, in Israel, where I did my first dive in 1988 at the age of six.
 Since then I have been fascinated with the diversity of life forms in the sea and their behavior, colors, shapes, and patterns.
-At around the same time, I started to develop a passion for visual arts.

 Today, I am a marine ecologist (PhD), underwater photographer, and a naturalist.
-My photographic and scientific journeys are intertwined.
+Most of my photographic and scientific journeys are intertwined.
 I focus on discovering unique moments of rare or unknown behavioral and reproductive phenomena of coral reef dwellers.
-In most parts of my work, I try to bring into the spotlight the backbone of the underwater tropical world: stony corals.
+In most parts of my work, I bring into the spotlight the backbone of the underwater tropical world: stony corals.
 They are the engineers, architects, and the artists that build and maintain the complex reef structures and breathe life into them.
-My photography tells their stories and exposes their incredible beauty while raising awareness to the threats they are facing.
+In my photography, I try to tell some of their stories and expose their incredible beauty while raising awareness to the threats they are facing.

-My images have been published in books, magazines, scientific journals; exhibited in galleries and museums, and commended in several photography competitions.
+My images have been published in books, magazines, scientific journals; exhibited in galleries and museums, and won or highly commended in several photography competitions.